Highly anisotropic nonrelativistic charge-to-spin conversion in altermagnets: Introduction

-On the other hand, the charge-to-spin conversion is expected to show anisotropy for different current directions, as evidenced by the anisotropic spin Hall effect in nonmagnetic hcp metals\cite{prl246602} and anisotropic charge-spin conversion in the topological semimetal SrIrO$_3$\cite{prbL220409}.
+On the other hand, the charge-to-spin conversion is expected to reveal spatial anisotropy for different current directions, as evidenced by the anisotropic spin Hall effect in nonmagnetic hcp metals\cite{prl246602} and anisotropic charge-to-spin conversion in the topological semimetal SrIrO$_3$\cite{prbL220409}.
 For altermagnets, the highly anisotropic Fermi surface due to significant spin-split bands is expected to give rise to the anisotropic charge-to-spin conversion for the current along different crystal orientations.
-This has been partially supported by the different polarized spin currents in the different crystal planes of the RuO$_2$\cite{prl197202,prl137201}.
-However, the systematic study on the anisotropic spin current for all altermagnets remains largely unexplored.
+This is partially supported by the crystal axis dependence of the SST, which was observed in the RuO$_2$/Py bilayer structure with different oriented crystal planes.
+An efficient SST to drive the magnetization switching was observed in the RuO$_2$(100)/Py structure while the SST is absent in the RuO$_2$(110)/Py structure\cite{prl197202,prl137201}.
+However, the systematic theoretical study on the anisotropic spin current for altermagnets remains largely unexplored.
 In particular, the spatial anisotropy and analytical formulas for the nonrelativistic charge-to-spin conversion remains to be studied.
-It is the purpose of this work to explore the anisotropic charge-to-spin conversion and identify the crystal orientation sustaining the maximum conversion efficiency for different altermagnets.
+It is the purpose of this work to explore the anisotropic charge-to-spin conversion and identify the crystal orientation sustaining the maximum conversion efficiency.

 The rest of the paper is organized as follows.
-In Sec. \ref{sec2}, we present the theoretical formalism for the spin current and charge-to-spin conversion ratio calculations.
-In Sec. \ref{sec3}, we discuss the anisotropy of charge-to-spin conversion based on the general symmetry analysis.
-In Sec. \ref{sec4}, we present the DFT results for representative altermagnets.
-Finally, Sec. \ref{sec5} is reserved for further discussion and conclusion.
+In Sec. \ref{sec2}, we present the computational method and details for the density functional theory (DFT) calculations.
+Section \ref{sec3} presents the theoretical formalism for the spin current and charge-to-spin conversion ratio calculations.
+In Sec. \ref{sec4}, we discuss the anisotropic charge-to-spin conversion based on the general symmetry analysis.
+In Sec. \ref{sec5}, we present the DFT results for representative altermagnets.
+Section \ref{sec6} is devoted to the anisotropic SST and spin injection due to the anisotropic spin current.
+Finally, Sec. \ref{sec7} is reserved for further discussion and conclusion.